kl3mta3/KoKoFish/README.md

 <h1 align="center">KoKoFish</h1>

-KoKoFish is a desktop Audiobook Studio built for Windows.
-Convert text, ebooks, and documents into spoken audio using multiple AI voices — then play them back, export to MP3/WAV, or transcribe audio back to text.
-Designed for writers, ebook lovers, and anyone who wants to hear their content read aloud.
-Works entirely offline once models are downloaded.
+KoKoFish is a free, offline-first Audiobook Studio for Windows — built for writers, readers, and anyone who wants to bring text to life.

+Turn any document into a full audiobook with a single drag and drop.
+Choose from 54 built-in voices across 10 languages, clone your own voice, blend two voices together, or let the AI rewrite and enhance your text before it ever hits the speaker.
+Transcribe audio back to text, translate between languages, convert file formats, and combine chapters into a finished M4B — all without sending a single byte to the cloud.

+Everything runs locally on your machine.
+No subscriptions.
+No API keys.
+No internet required after the first setup.

 ---